rpuntaie/pdt/pdt.rst

 :Development: `pdtevolution`_

-With shorter and less roman wording, evolution consists of *make-test* steps.
+With shorter and less Roman wording, evolution consists of *make-test* steps.

 - *creation-selection* = *make-test*